-The definitive management guide to identifying, assessing and managing coral reef diseases will be launched at the 11th International Coral Reef Symposium (ICRS) at Fort Lauderdale, Florida, on Monday, July 7, 2008.
+The definitive management guide to identifying, assessing and managing coral reef diseases was launched by the Coral Reef Targeted Research & Capacity Building for Management (CRTR) Program at the 11th International Coral Reef Symposium (ICRS) at Fort Lauderdale, Florida, today.

-From world-leading marine researchers comes the ultimate 124-page handbook, accompanied by two sets of regional underwater (identification) cards, each illustrated with colour photography throughout.
+The guide, comprising a 124-page handbook and two sets of underwater (identification) cards, each illustrated with colour photography throughout, has been compiled by world-leading marine researchers.